knu/wp-syntax-download-extension/readme.txt

 You can alter the visual style of captions with CSS via admins menu.

+This plug-in was tested with PHP 5.2.12 and won't work with PHP 4.

 == Installation ==

 1. Upload the `wp-syntax-download-extension` directory to the